hyperlexus/ls-on-rightclick/README.md

 # ls-on-rightclick
-windows 11 registry file to add an option to the context menu.
+windows 11 registry file to add an option to the context menu that runs POSIX shell `ls` in the current folder.

 ## how to use
 press shift+rightclick to see all options, then click "Open PowerShell and Run ls".<br>